exakat/exakat-docs/Reference/Rules/Php/PlusPlusOnLetters.rst

 .. meta::
 	:description:
-		Plus Plus Used On Strings: Reports strings that are incremented with the post increment operator ``'s'++``.
+		Plus Plus Used On Strings: This rule reports strings that are incremented with the post increment operator ``'s'++``.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Plus Plus Used On Strings
-	:twitter:description: Plus Plus Used On Strings: Reports strings that are incremented with the post increment operator ``'s'++``
+	:twitter:description: Plus Plus Used On Strings: This rule reports strings that are incremented with the post increment operator ``'s'++``
 	:twitter:creator: @exakat
 	:twitter:image:src: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:image: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:title: Plus Plus Used On Strings
 	:og:type: article
-	:og:description: Reports strings that are incremented with the post increment operator ``'s'++`` :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Plus Plus Used On Strings.html
+	:og:description: This rule reports strings that are incremented with the post increment operator ``'s'++`` :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Plus Plus Used On Strings.html
 	:og:locale: en
-Reports strings that are incremented with the post increment operator ``'s'++``.
+This rule reports strings that are incremented with the post increment operator ``'s'++``.

 This spots issues of the famous feature of PHP : incrementing strings with letters.